• Facebook

 When is smoked pulled pork done?

-Pulled pork should reach a minimum internal temperature of 195 degrees F before you take it off the smoker.
+Pulled pork should reach a minimum internal temperature with a probe thermometer of 195 degrees F before you take it off the smoker.
 If you prefer softer pulled pork, you can cook your pork until the internal temperature reaches 205 degrees F. It’s a matter of personal preference; the pork cooked at the lower temperature will have more texture to it.
 I like to use a probe thermometer with a remote so that I can continually monitor the progress of the meat from inside the house.

 A smoked pulled pork sandwich served with french fries.